kemperlab/ConfinedBoundStates_FD/README.md

 # BoundStateSpectrum_FunctionalDerivatives

-This code implemeents the functional derivatives process implemented in the paper linked below to compute the bound state spectrum of a 1-D mixed-field Ising model exhibiting confined dynamics.
+This code implements the functional derivatives process implemented in the paper linked below to compute the bound state spectrum of a 1-D mixed-field Ising model exhibiting confined dynamics.

 _Probing Bound State Relaxation Dynamics in Systems Out-of-Equilibrium on Quantum Computers_